The 2d-directed spanning forest converges to the Brownian web: Good steps

-In this case, the height of the history set is decreasing and, on some suitable events (occurring with positive probability), we will be able to quantify how much it is decreasing.
+In this case, the height of the history set is decreasing and, on some suitable events (occurring with positive probability), we will be able to quantify its decrease.
 See Lemmas \ref{lem:ProbIn}, \ref{lem:E_nW_n} and \ref{lem:EnLn}.